jms-guy/timekeep/README.md

 }
 ```

-The global project variable for Wakapi can be altered manually in the config file, otherwise setting it via the `config` command will by default set it to the same value as the WakaTime global project variable.
+The global project variable for Wakapi can be altered manually in the config file. **Note**: Using `timekeep config --global_project` sets both WakaTime and Wakapi global projects to the same value.
+For separate projects, edit the config file directly.

 ## File Locations